jgooly/gc_project/ReadMe.md

 # Project description:
-The data from the original experiment (below) was used to calculate the mean of select features grouped by the subject of the experiment and the activity of said subject.
+The data from the original experiment (below) was used to calculate the mean of select features taken from accelerometers and gyroscopes of the Samsung Galaxy S II grouped by the subject of the experiment and the activity of said subject.

 ## Original data and experiment: